Black-capped Gnatcatcher

 The Black-capped Gnatcatcher is a straightforward identification that is not easily confused with any other species.

 From a conservation perspective the Black-capped Gnatcatcher is currently considered to be of Least Concern with stable, widely distributed populations.
+However, the species is considered uncommon and local in parts of its range, particularly at the northern edges.
 Their long-term viability is threatened by agricultural development and cattle grazing of their habitat.